caltechlibrary/cloud-init-examples/InvenioRDM-setup.md

 Before we go forward Ubuntu gets updates.
 It's a good idea to also update your VM's Ubuntu even when running a LTS.

 NOTE: When you reboot the VM you'll be dumpted out at your host system's shell.
-Wait a minute or then use Use the last command `multipass info invenio-gui` to get the reboot status and to show the IP addresses we need to connect to the VM.
+Wait a minute or then use Use the last command `multipass info invenio` to get the reboot status and to show the IP addresses we need to connect to the VM.

 InvenioRDM Configuration
 -------------------------------